pagkly/Zed/Investopedia3/Resistance (Resistance Level).md

 ## What Do Resistance Levels Tell You?

-Resistance levels and [support levels](https://www.investopedia.com/terms/s/support.asp) are two of the most important concepts in technical analysis of stock prices.
+Resistance levels and [[support levels]](https://www.investopedia.com/terms/s/support.asp) are two of the most important concepts in technical analysis of stock prices.
 Technical analysis is a method of analyzing stocks that assumes the vast majority of available information about a stock, bond, commodity, or currency is almost instantaneously incorporated in the price by market forces.
 Therefore, according to this theory, it isn’t profitable to make investment decisions based on this information.
 Instead, technical traders try to divine how stocks will move on a short-term basis by looking at the behavior of markets in similar, past situations.

 Technical traders identify both the resistance and support level so that they can time their buying and selling of a stock to capitalize on any breakouts or trend reversals.
 In addition to identifying entry and exit points, resistance can be used as a risk management tool.
-Traders can set stop-loss orders to follow the resistance level or use any breach as a [trade trigger](https://www.investopedia.com/terms/t/trade-trigger.asp).
+Traders can set stop-loss orders to follow the resistance level or use any breach as a [[trade trigger]](https://www.investopedia.com/terms/t/trade-trigger.asp).
 The simply resistance level has to be redrawn as new price data comes but most platforms offer visualizations of resistance that can be dynamically calculated.
 Moreover, many technical indicators become proxies for resistance at different points of price action.
 For example, a simple moving average can be used as a visualization of resistance when the price action is below the line as in a downtrend.

 ## Example of How to Use Resistance Level